arve0/feathers-mongodb-fuzzy-search/README.md

 This package is tested with MongoDB version 3.2.
 You will probably run into problems using older versions of MongoDB, for example version 2.4 does not support `$text` search.

 See [mongodb documentation](https://docs.mongodb.com/manual/reference/operator/query/text/#search-field) for more details about $text.
+See [mongodb documentation](https://docs.mongodb.com/manual/reference/operator/query/regex) for more details about $regex.

 ## Development
 ```